wbrickner/change-object/README.md

 ## Modify Operation

 This allows you to apply arbitrary modifications to parts of your object.
-You specify the part of your object you'd like to modify, and a function (or function string) which will modify the object.
+You specify the part of your object you'd like to modify, and a function which will modify the object.

 Let's see an example.